-- Requested and obtained a schedule of administrative expenses and rationale for calculations. - Determined that i-wireless claimed reimbursement for incremental administrative expenses for the period of July 2022 through June 2023, which, per the California LifeLine Program policy, allows carriers to claim reimbursement for eligible expenses in an amount not to exceed \$0.50 per weighted average subscriber. - Analyzed counts of monthly weighted average subscribers to determine that the requested reimbursement per subscriber did not exceed \$0.50.
+- Requested and obtained a schedule of administrative expenses claimed for reimbursement throughout each month of the audit period and related rationale for calculations. - Determined that ConnectTo claims reimbursement for the incremental administrative expenses, per the California LifeLine Program policy, allows carriers to claim reimbursement for eligible expenses in an amount not to exceed \$0.50 per weighted average subscriber. - Analyzed counts of monthly weighted average subscribers to verify that the requested reimbursement per subscriber did not exceed \$0.50 during any month during the audit period.